 The Lodge offers open vehicle photographic safaris and walking safaris.
 Besides the day-time game drives, which can feature Africa’s big attractions – lion, cheetah, leopard, wild dog, elephant, buffalo, hippo and giraffe, there is also the option to experience a night drive.
 Cultural visits, bush walks and mokoro excursions are all available at Saguni.

 Saguni Safari Lodge offers the ultimate Okavango Delta experience, with a wide range of activities, a beautiful location, diverse wildlife and warm, local hospitality.

-The lodge has 10 luxury tents with either twin beds or a conversion to a double bed.
+The lodge has 8 luxury and x6 standard tents, they are either twin beds or a conversion to a double bed.
 Each tent is well-positioned for ultimate privacy and seclusion.
 All tents feature a luxurious en-suite bathroom and are on the riverfront with stunning views.
 There is a family room and a honeymoon suite available.
 Saguni Safari Lodge has two tents easily accessible for our wheelchair bound guests and senior citizens.
 These tents are within easy reach of the main area.

 All the luxury tents will be air-conditioned and powered through the Lodge’s solar farm.

 Game Drives in an open safari vehicle allow you to explore some of the varied vegetation this World Heritage site has to offer.
 Our exceptional Safari guides will take you to areas of outstanding game viewing and explain intricacies of the bush wilderness.